OvidioCalvet/OvidioCalvet/README.md

 ## About Me

-I’m a rookie developer with a passion for creating new things and discovering the world of computer science. <br />
-My focus is on learning and building efficient Python scripts, apply principles learned at school within my projects, and becoming 1% better everyday. <br />
+I’m a rookie developer with a passion for creating new things and discovering the world of computer science.
+My focus is on learning and building efficient Python scripts, applying techniques and principles learned in school within my projects, and becoming 1% better everyday. <br />

 - Currently exploring ways to improve my knowledge management with Notion and analog implementations
 - Currently learning and inspired by the balance between **simplicity** and **functionality**.